reactjs/es.react.dev/content/docs/hooks-faq.md

 });

 it('can render and update a counter', () => {
-  // Testeamos el primer render y efecto act(() => {
+  // Probamos el primer render y efecto act(() => {
     ReactDOM.render(<Counter />, container);
   });